-Cover designs by Zachary Marell and Tom Wallace.
+Cover design by Zachary Marell and Tom Wallace.
 Cover photograph by Tom Wallace.

 - Contents & Excerpt